-Common Causes of Excessive NEXT Solution Bad or low-grade patch cables Patch cables may not be twisted pair.
-A common mistake is to use silver-satin untwisted cable for data applications.
-Patch cable could be wired incorrectly.
-Check twisted pairs per the EIA/TIA 568 pairing.
-Check patch cable and rewire or replace as necessary.
+Common Causes of Excessive NEXT Solution Bad or low-grade Patch cables may not be twisted pair.
+A common mistake is patch cables to use silver-satin untwisted cable for data applications.
+Detable could be wired incorrectly.
+Obeels twisted asire parthe EIA/TIA 568 pairing Check patch cable and rewire or replace as necessary.
 Terminating points NEXT problems are most common at the termination points.
 Untwisting of the wires too far from the termination is very common.
 Follow the procedure for "NEXT test fails one or more pairs" to troubleshoot.
 Split pairs Because of different standards, there are different pair combinations (for example, USOC, EIA/TIA, etc.).
-Double-check requirements and rewire if necessary.
+Double- check requirements and rewire if necessary.
 For troubleshooting, follow procedure for "Split Pair" in Section 8.2.1.
-Use of substandard components (termination components, cable) It is common to make the mistake of using couplers or lower- grade hardware or cable than the minimum expected.
-The highest category your installation will comply to is that of the lowest-category component you have in your segment.
+Use of substandard It is common to make the mistake of using couplers or lowercomponents grade hardware or cable than the minimum expected. (termination The highest category your installation will comply to is that components, cable) of the lowest-category component you have in your segment.